enogrob/krishnamurti-book-of-life/README.md

 [x] 2024-06-29 To destroy hate
 [x] 2024-06-30 That thing which you fight you become July
+Happiness
 [x] 2024-07-01 Happiness vs. gratification
+[x] 2024-07-02 One must go deep to know joy